pixijs/pixijs.com/docs/bug-bounty.md

 ## **Finding Bounty Issues**

-You can easily find [eligible bounty issues](https://github.com/pixijs/pixijs/issues?q=is%3Aissue%20state%3Aopen%20label%3A%F0%9F%92%B0Bounty) by on our GitHub repository.
+You can easily find [eligible bounty issues](https://github.com/pixijs/pixijs/issues?q=is%3Aissue%20state%3Aopen%20label%3A%F0%9F%92%B0Bounty) on our GitHub repository.

 This allows you to focus your contributions on tasks that have a financial reward.